 Chiseled Edge- A process of mechanically chipping the tile edge, thus giving the stone a rustic, aged appearance.

-Coefficient of Friction (COF)- This value represents the tile’s natural resistance to slip, measured by the force required to move an object across the tile divided by its weight.
+Coefficient of Friction (COF)- Represents a tile’s natural resistance to slip, measured by the force required to move an object across the tile divided by its weight.
 The range is from 0 to 1.
-Lower numbers indicate less friction, which means the floor will provide less traction and be more slippery.
-Higher numbers mean more friction so the floor will provide greater traction and will be less slippery.
+Lower numbers indicate less friction, which means the floor will be more slippery.
+Higher numbers mean more friction so the floor will provide greater traction.
 A COF greater than .50 is recommended for standard residential application.
-When selecting your tile, think about the room and how often the tile will be wet and potentially slippery.
+When selecting your tile, consider how often the tile will be wet and potentially sippery.

 Craze- The random pattern of fine lines or cracks on the surface of a crackle-glazed tile.